cBournhonesque/lightyear/NOTES.md

     - seems to kind of work but not really
     - included the tick in the hash, but maybe we should be more lenient to handle entities created in Update.
     - added rollback to despawn the pre-spawned entities if there is a rollback
+    - some prediction edge-cases are handled, but now it bugs when I spawn 2 bullets back-to-back (which means 2 rollbacks)
   - EDGE CASES TO TEST:
     - what happens if multiple entities have the same hash at the same tick?
       - it should be ok to just match any of them? since we rollback?